theindigamer/theindigamer.github.io/about.md

 permalink: /about/
 ---

-I am currently a senior undergraduate student of physics at IIT Bombay.
+I am currently a graduate student in physics at Cornell University.